VitalSentinel

 Percentile Values

-VitalSentinel displays the 75th percentile (P75) value for each metric.
+VitalSentinel displays the 75th percentile (P75) value for each metric by default.
 This means 75% of your users experience this value or better.

 The P75 is the industry standard for Core Web Vitals assessment and is what Google uses for search ranking evaluation.